|China High Speed Train

 Why Will China Train Ticket Price Fluctuate? - Driven by Market Supply and Demand

-From the perspective of passengers, they can choose trains more flexibly and decide when to travel according to ticket price.
+From the perspective of passengers, they can choose trains more flexibly and decide when to travel according to ticket prices.
 Those who are flexible in time can avoid travelling in the peak seasons, peak dates and peak time, while those who are restrained by time may need to spend more on train tickets.

 Select Travel Time Wisely to Save Money

 1. Avoid travelling during Spring Festival Travel Rush period, usually lasting from late January to early March.
 Train tickets are in high demand during these periods, which in turn may cause a rise in price.
-In other public holidays including the Qingming Festival, May Day Holiday, Dragon Boat Festival, Mid-Autumn Festival and National Day Holiday, high speed train tickets also tend to be more expensive and hard to grasp.
+In other public holidays including the Qingming Festival, May Day Holiday, Dragon Boat Festival, Mid-Autumn Festival and National Day Holiday, high speed train tickets also tend to be more expensive and hard to obtain.